On $\mu_{n}$-actions on K3 surfaces in positive characteristic: Preliminaries

-Assuming $D$ has only divisorial singularities, the highest differential forms on smooth loci of $X$ and $X^D$ are related in the following way.
-Note that we know by \cite{Seshadri:Cartier}*{Proposition 6} (see also \cite{Rudakov--Shafarevich:inseparable}*{Theorem 1 and Corollary}) that the quotient of a smooth variety by a $\mu_p$-action with no isolated fixed point is smooth.
+Assuming that $\Fix(D)$ is divisorial, in which case the quotient is a smooth variety by \cite{Seshadri:Cartier}*{Proposition 6}, the highest differential forms on smooth loci of $X$ and $X^D$ are related in the following way.

-\begin{prop} Let $X$ be a smooth variety of dimension $m$ (not necessarily proper) equipped with a nontrivial derivation $D$ of multiplicative type having only divisorial singularity.
-Then there is a collection of isomorphisms
+\begin{prop} Let $X$ be a smooth variety of dimension $m$ (not necessarily proper) equipped with a nontrivial derivation $D$ of multiplicative type such that $\Fix(D)$ is divisorial.
+Let $\Delta$ be the divisor $\Fix(D)$.
+Then there is a unique collection of isomorphisms

 for all integers $n$, compatible with multiplication, preserving the zero loci, and sending (for $n = 1$)

 if $f_0, \dots, f_{m-1}$ are homogeneous of weight $0$ and $f_m$ is homogeneous of some weight (not necessarily $0$).